 Early Voluntary Turnover Rate is one of the most important employee engagement metrics to keep track of, because it directly reflects on the organization’s employee onboarding program.

 Early Voluntary Turnover is one of the first red flags raised when an organization’s core employee engagement strategies are not working.
 If you find your organization’s Early Voluntary Turnover Rate to be higher than the industry average, it may be time to review your recruitment and onboarding processes.

 A key concern to address is whether candidate expectations are being set correctly during the different stages of recruitment.
 Once hired, are appropriate measures in place to engage the employee?
 Were they given enough learning and professional development opportunities?
 Are the early turnover trends similar across the organization or are they confined to certain functions?
 The latter may also raise questions about the way those departments are being managed, especially with regards to onboarding.

-The best software for employee engagement may reduce early voluntary turnover.
+The best employee engagement tool may reduce early voluntary turnover.
 These platforms are designed to ensure new employees are engaged right from the onboarding stage.
 It is also recruitment’s responsibility to set candidate expectations correctly from the onset of their hiring process.

 How to Measure Early Turnover